This post contains affiliate links. Please read our disclosure policy.

 - Freeze dried raspberries– Instead of using raisins which are dried grapes, you’ll use freeze dried raspberries instead.
 Freeze dried raspberries are a little harder to find than things like strawberries and bananas.
 You can easily find them at stores like Whole Foods and Amazon, though!

-- First, you’ll want to line 2 baking sheets with parchment paper.
+Assemble the ingredients and line 2 baking sheets with parchment paper.

-- In a separate bowl, whisk together the rolled oats, flour, baking powder, baking soda, and salt.
+Cream the butter and both sugars together in a large mixing bowl.
+Then, mix in the eggs, vanilla, and raspberry jam.
+In a separate bowl, whisk together the rolled oats, flour, baking powder, baking soda, and salt.
 Then, gently stir in the freeze dried raspberries and white chocolate chips.
+Mix your wet ingredients and dry ingredients together.

-- Measure out two tablespoons of dough out for each cookie, and roll it into balls.
+Measure out two tablespoons of dough out for each cookie, and roll it into balls.
 Place the dough balls onto the baking sheets.
+After you’ve rolled all the dough into balls, place the cookie dough balls into the refrigerator for 30-minutes.

-- Pull the cookie dough out of the fridge, and bake the cookies for 12-15 minutes, or until golden brown.
+While the dough is in the refrigerator, preheat the oven to 375F.
+Pull the cookie dough out of the fridge, and bake the cookies for 12-15 minutes, or until golden brown.

-- Let the cookies cool.
+Let the cookies cool.
 Then, serve and enjoy!

 Tips and Tricks to Perfect Oatmeal Cookies

-- When done, the cookies should be just turning a golden brown.
+Just Bake: When done, the cookies should be just turning a golden brown.
 They may be a little soft in the middle, but will harden up as they cool.

 For this white chocolate chip raspberry oatmeal cookie recipe, you’ll need to bake the cookies at 375?.
 You’ll bake the cookies for 10-12 minutes.
 If you add toppings, you’ll melt them at the same temperature for 1-minute.